adam-jb/gpt-neox/README.md

 Checking model can be loaded and held in memory using our params "megatron_config_export.json"
 >python3 chat_with_gpt.py

+If that doesn't work might have to change params in "megatron_config_export.json"

 Run flask API on open web (not secure)
 >export FLASK_APP=flask_api_model.py
 >flask run --host=0.0.0.0